Timeline - Gaddafi casts deathly pall over liberated Libya

 -- Footage shows him wounded and alive but being manhandled by fighters before his death.

 -- The NTC says he was not killed intentionally.
-An NTC official says Gaddafi's son Mo'tassim is also captured alive.
-Libyan television shows him lying dead on a stretcher.
+An NTC official says Gaddafi's son Mo'tassim is also captured alive, but Libyan television shows a picture of him lying dead on a stretcher.

 October 21 - FRIDAY - "He will get his right like any Muslim, his body will be washed and treated with dignity.
 I expect he will be buried in a Muslim cemetery within 24 hours," commander Abdul-Salam Eleiwa says in Misrata.
 Fighters keep Gaddafi's body in a large cold store in a market area of Misrata.